Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 Coastal Carolina Stats and Trends

-- So far this season, the Chanticleers have been installed as favorites by a 19.5-point margin or more four times and are 4-0 ATS in those contests.
+- The Chanticleers have been favored by 19.5 points or more four times this season and are 4-0 ATS in those contests.

 - Coastal Carolina's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it puts up more than 32.3 points.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it records more than 32.3 points.

-- Coastal Carolina is 3-1 against the spread and 5-0 overall when the team churns out more than 480.6 yards.
+- When Coastal Carolina amasses more than 480.6 yards, the team is 3-1 against the spread and 5-0 overall.

-- The Chanticleers have four giveaways this season, while the Eagles have five takeaways .
+- This year, the Chanticleers have four turnovers, one fewer than the Eagles have takeaways (5).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.